 B.S.
 1990 California Institute of Technology

 I am a theoretical particle physicist and Professor of Physics.
-I have been ranked No. 1 in the world in fundamental physics since 2010 in a comprehensive study, based on my individual citations, paper rank, author rank, and citation-coin.
-I was also listed among the top authors since 2000, and also No. 1 in paper rank among authors with first paper in the hep-ph arXiv since 1993.
+I was ranked No. 1 in the world in fundamental physics since 2010 in a recent bibliometric study on all four metrics of individual citations, paper rank, author rank, and citation-coin.
+I was also listed among the top authors since 2000, and also No. 1 in paper rank among authors with first paper in the hep-ph arXiv in or after 1993.

 and Creative Activity Award, the 2006, 2008, 2012, and 2014 Foundation Prizes, the